Whether you’re kayaking, paddling, boating, or snorkeling, you enjoy being on the water, but as you surely know, safety comes first.

 The final pillar supports the purchasing choice.
 The materials you need are nylon and neoprene.
 They have a longer lifespan than other materials.
 A polyester life vest, for example, can last up to 5 years, whereas a neoprene one can last up to 6 and a half years.

 So, now that you’ve finished reading this guide, you know why a life vest is so important for your safety and how to choose one.
 If you don’t want to deal with purchasing decisions, we’ve done the legwork for you and compiled a list of the finest life jackets based on your budget.

 Manually or mechanically inflatable personal floatation devices are available (and some offer both options).
 You can swim with the PFD uninflated and just pull the string to inflate the vest if necessary using manual inflation.
-Automatic inflation, on the other hand, meaning that if you’re in trouble
+Automatic inflation, on the other hand, means that if you’re in trouble.

 Can you drown with a life jacket?